 Along with academic excellence, the USC Marshall MBA program is characterized by a powerful global network with special emphasis on the Pacific Rim, a close-knit and passionate community, and a strong regional presence.
 Your essays should show how you will both fit in and contribute in this dynamic environment, and the questions provide interesting opportunities to do so.
 Taken together, the questions indicate that the adcom wants to see a clear, practical career focus, and also wants to get to know the person behind those goals.

 Essay #1 (Required): What is your specific, immediate short-term career goal upon completion of your MBA?
 Please include an intended position, function, and industry in your response.
-(500 word maximum)
+(100 word maximum)

 Essay #3 (Optional): Please provide any additional information that will enhance our understanding of your candidacy for the program.
 (250 word maximum)

-This question allows you to both discuss points that will enhance your application and explain anything that needs explaining (e.g., gap in employment, choice of recommender, a dip in grades etc.).
+This question allows you to both discuss points that will enhance your application and explain anything that needs explaining (e.g., gap in employment, choice of recommender, a dip in grades).
 For the former, if you ask the adcom to read additional material, make sure that it truly illuminates and is germane to your candidacy.

-Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 15+ years with Accepted.
+***Disclaimer: Information is subject to change.
+Please check with individual programs to verify the essay questions, instructions and deadlines.***Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 15+ years with Accepted.
 She would love to help you too.
 Want Cindy to help you get Accepted?
 Click here to get in touch!